-Virginia outlasts Virginia Tech behind Francisco Caffaro
+Virginia outlasts Virginia Tech behind Francisco Caffaro’s career performance

+The Cavaliers also held Virginia Tech scoreless over the final 3:14, during which time Virginia forced three turnovers.

+“He’s coming in and getting extra time, and he’s purposeful,” Virginia Coach Tony Bennett said of Caffaro, whose previous scoring high was 10 points three years ago.
+“He’s one of the most fun-loving young men — I was going to say kid — but young men on our team.
+He really is.
+He plays hard, and again it’s new to him.
+He has not played a lot, and now he’s getting to play more.”

-Virginia (10-6, 4-2 ACC) went ahead to stay, 53-52, on two free throws from guard Armaan Franklin with 1:31 left in the second half.
+Virginia went ahead to stay, 53-52, on two free throws from guard Armaan Franklin with 1:31 left.
 The Hokies had a chance to take the lead in the closing seconds, but leading scorer Keve Aluma slipped trying to dribble past Caffaro and was called for traveling with 14.2 seconds to play.

 Virginia Tech’s Nahiem Alleyne fouled Kihei Clark with 13.5 seconds left, and the Cavaliers’ senior point guard made the first free throw and missed the second.
 The Hokies gathered the rebound, but Hunter Cattoor missed a three-pointer, and Storm Murphy’s heave at the buzzer bounced off the rim.